Sunday, August 16, 2026

 Cover Runway Sunday

 They say you shouldn't judge a book by its cover, but we all know we do it.
-Sometimes, the cover initially catches our eye, drawing us to give a book a closer look.
+Sometimes, the cover initially catches our eye, drawing us to take a closer look at a book.
 It's the first thing we see, our first impression.
 Every Sunday, I'll post some of my favorite book covers.
 Coming soon!

 HAPPY READING!!